Canon M vs G5X

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Reflects 3 years and 2 months of technical progress since the Canon M launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the G5X is the clear winner of the contest (13 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the G5X is the clear winner of the contest (14 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the Canon M or the G5X perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon M vs G5X